 - How do I know if I have astigmatism?

 If you suspect you have astigmatism you should visit your optician and ask for an eye examination.
-To help you find your nearest optician please use the "find an eye care practitioner" tool.
-Your eye care practitioner will use an astigmatism chart to help determine the curvature of your cornea or lens.
+To help you find your nearest optician please use the "find an optician" tool.
+Your optician will use an astigmatism chart to help determine the curvature of your cornea or lens.
 An abnormal curvature will sharply focus parts of the image onto your retina, while blurring others.

 Astigmatism Eye Test